 West Nassau Residence

-Our West Nassau Residence is a home in Elmont for adults (ages 18 – 59) who have a persistent mental illness.
-Our 24-hour supervised community residence serves men and women by assisting them in learning the skills necessary to move on to a more independent living environment.
+Located in Elmont, this 24-hour supervised home for adults ages 18 – 59, serves men and women by assisting them in learning the skills necessary to move on to a more independent living environment.

 - Those with psychiatric disabilities who are in need of a structured and supportive setting in the community.

 - Individuals may have a secondary substance abuse diagnoses, but West Nassau does not offer substance abuse services.
 Consumers would need to secure these services at outpatient clinics or programs.

 Adults we are unable to serve